Here we present general player settings. Specific player settings are available in each documentation page for the related feature.

 .
 Default: 'letterbox'

-The scale mode setting only applies to video content.
-Linear video ads may not follow the scaleMode setting.
+content.
+Linear video advertisement may not follow the scaleMode setting.

 posterScaleMode: String

-This parameter changes the way the poster is rendered within the stage (same as scaleMode but for the poster frame).
-Possible values are
+This parameter changes the way the poster is rendered within the stage

 'letterbox'